rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/depth_technical.md

 At a basic level, these prototypes all involve adding depth information to the simple spatialized tones that currently represent objects detected in an image.

 ## Potential integration w/ IMAGE
-In order to (hopefully) make it easier to integrate into IMAGE, these prototypes all generate, edit, time, and play back the tones for all objects using a JSON file following an existing IMAGE schema.
-Specifically, the object detection schema (linked above).
-I haven't yet set this up to work with the [semantic segmentation schema](https://github.com/Shared-Reality-Lab/IMAGE-server/blob/2945b52da77bf74b1307e7e2286c6297ebef6157/preprocessors/segmentation.schema.json).

-These prototypes obviously depend on the depth map, which is not currently integrated into any other schemas.
-I therefore added a "depth" parameter to the schema, setting it to a value between 0 and 1 inclusive, where 0 is closest and 1 is farthest.
-This is a pretty trivial normalization from the values in the depth map generator schema (also linked above).
+In order to (hopefully) make it easier to integrate into IMAGE, these prototypes all generate, edit, time, and play back the tones for all objects using a JSON file following the schema at `./UPDATED_object_detection_schema.json`.
+The schema is identical to the IMAGE object detection schema (linked above), but I've added a "depth" property.
+This property has value between 0 and 1 inclusive, where 0 is closest and 1 is farthest.
+This is a pretty trivial normalization from the values in the depth map generator schema (also linked above) (not already integrated w/ anything else in IMAGE at time of writing).

 It doesn't really matter what that depth value refers to (e.g. depth value of pixel closest to centroid, average value across bounding box, ...).
 I've been imagining it to be the average value within the outline of the object.

+I haven't yet set this up to work with the [semantic segmentation schema](https://github.com/Shared-Reality-Lab/IMAGE-server/blob/2945b52da77bf74b1307e7e2286c6297ebef6157/preprocessors/segmentation.schema.json).

 The parameters of effects are computed based on the json definition it receives, typically by normalizing some value (e.g. depth) onto a different range.
 This is done using the following equation, where the initial range (of the value in the json schema) is $[a,b]$ and the new range is $[c,d]$, and given that $b > a$:
 ```math